What is a Map Scale?

 Classification of Maps

-To understand what is a map scale let us go through a few classifications of maps and map scales, first.
-As per the common classification of maps, there are about five types of maps that are to be understood.
-They are thematic maps, general maps, navigation charts, topographic maps, series maps, cadastral, and plans.
+To understand what a map scale is, let us go through a few classifications of maps and map scales first.
+As per the common classification of maps, there are about five types of maps - thematic maps, general maps, navigation charts, topographic maps, series maps, cadastral, and plans.
 The types of map scale representations are discussed below.
 The basic type of representation of actual distance on maps is done by bar scales and lexical scales.
 In the bar scales used in maps, the distance ratio is expressed visually whereas, in lexical scales, the ratio is stated in words.

 There are 3 ways of representing the scale of a map, namely, representative fraction, verbal, and graphic.
-Of these three, the representative fraction is the most commonly used scale.
+Out of these three, the representative fraction is the most commonly used scale.
 For example, the topographic maps help to understand the contour and general landforms of an area and most have the scale stated in representative fraction.
 In topographic maps, various colours are used to represent the contour of landforms, water bodies, settlements.

 In certain cases, the outlined shape of very small regions is nearly represented in the same way on the map as it is on the ground.
 It is not possible to completely avoid distortions of shapes of land areas on large-scale maps.
 The only way to reduce the distortions is to devise the most suitable for the purpose of the particular map.

 In general, the Mercator projection is devised on the navigational charts.
 The charts for the polar regions and the great circle charts do not devise the ordinary Mercator projections.
 The Great Circle charts that represent large map areas are generally depicted on quite small scales devising gnomonic projection.
 For example, the navigational chart for the Pacific Ocean.
 The navigators use these charts to lay a track between two ports and calculate the shortest distance between the ports.